chelshaw-dev/fsg-v2/README.md

 You need git to clone the free-shit-guide repository.
 You can get git from [http://git-scm.com/](http://git-scm.com/).

 You must have node.js and its package manager (npm) installed.
 You can get them from [http://nodejs.org/](http://nodejs.org/).
-This project uses yarn as the package manager [http://yarnpkg.com/](http://yarnpkg.com/) and gulp to build.
-Firebase CLI also recommended.
+This project uses [yarn](http://yarnpkg.com/) as the package manager and [gulp](http://gulpjs.com/) to build.
+[Firebase CLI](https://firebase.google.com/docs/cli/) also recommended.

 ### Clone repository

-Clone the free-shit-guide repository using [git][git]:
+Clone the free-shit-guide repository using [git](http://git-scm.com/):

 ```
 git clone https://github.com/chelshaw-dev/fsg-v2.git